 Please bring with you your insurance details plus BHPA or governing body's Paragliding license.
 We check on the first day that all pilots flying with us have repatriation and 3rd party insurance.

-A suitable EN certified glider for your level, harness with back protector, reserve parachute & 2m Radio, our frequency is normally 147:400Hz.
+Plus a suitable EN certified glider for your level, harness with back protector, reserve parachute & 2m Radio, our frequency is normally 147:400Hz are required.